 - old clothing

 - window fans (blowing OUT)

 Key Safety Tips:

 How do you get rid of lead paint?
-This authoritative page shows you all the steps you will take, and it comes from a trusted source.
-Before you start, make sure you know the risk and precautions to take.
+Download this authoritative page shows you all the steps you will take, and it comes from a trusted source.
+Download and read this excellent document from NY State on the risk and the precautions to take.

 - Work for 15 minutes, then take a break in another space.

 - Never use sanders or heat guns to melt lead-based paint—this creates toxic dust and fumes with lead.